brson/treasuretree/solana-hackathon.md

 [Treasure Tree],
 to the Solana blockchain.
-Though it has a web server and centralized storage backend, the app was already developed with a simple data model that was intended to be blockchain-compatible, such that the whole thing could be implemented without a web server.
+Though it has a web server and centralized storage backend, the app was developed with a simple data model that was intended to be blockchain-compatible, such that the whole thing could be implemented without a web server.